• Hungarian Language

 • Drooling Tendency: The Xoloitzcuintli is a perfect example of a very low drooling tendency.

-• Adaptability: Xoloitzcuintli dogs adapt very well to lifestyle changes and basically all living environments.
+• Lifestyle Adaptability: Xoloitzcuintli dogs adapt very well to lifestyle changes and basically all living environments.

-• Child Friendly: Xoloitzcuintli dogs are kid-friendly dogs.
+• Child Compatibility: Xoloitzcuintli dogs are kid-friendly dogs.

 • Cat Friendly: Xoloitzcuintli dogs are very cat-friendly dogs.